 1. Answer as Quickly as Possible

-How quickly, or slowly, you answer the phone greatly impacts the caller’s perception of your company.
+How quickly, or slowly, you answer a phone call greatly impacts the caller’s perception of your company.
 In this fast-paced, impatient world, most people will hang up if the phone is not answered after five or six rings.
-The callers who genuinely need something will be patient enough to wait, but no one who waits through dozens of unanswered rings will be in a good mood.
+The callers who genuinely need something will be patient enough to wait, but no one who waits through dozens of unanswered rings will be in a good mood

 A customer’s first impression of a business who fails to answer their phone promptly is that they are lazy, rude, or do not value the caller’s business.
 They could also think that your business is disorganized or understaffed.
 It does not inspire confidence that you will be able to handle their needs.
-Do not let the phone ring for more than three or four rings.
+Do not let the phone ring for more than three or four rings before you answer calls.